 Here is a basic primer to library services on all three campuses, focusing on alterations in services in reaction to COVID-19.
 As always, we will do our best to support URI students, faculty, and staff during this challenging time.
 Please contact us if you experience any difficulties as you work or research.

 Have suggestions or comments on services during the crisis?
 We want to hear from you!

-Effective Tuesday, March 24, 2020 all URI Libraries branches will be closed to the public, although services will still be available (see below for details).
+Starting Monday, August 31, 2020 all URI Libraries branches will be open to URI students, faculty and staff, although some services may be altered. (see below for details).
 Should you have additional questions regarding the use of the library, please visit the libraries' website for contact information, changes to hours of operation, and resources available.
-Statement from the Dean of the Libraries

 The Robert L. Carothers Library & Learning Commons (Kingston)

 The Feinstein Providence Campus Library (Providence) More information